-- The STAR panel report should be in complete form, except for minor wording edits, etc. within two weeks of the end of the STAR panel, so that the STAT can review and ensure the post-STAR draft assessment document sent to the STAR panel chair adheres to the STAR panel report (or at least explains reasons for any discrepancies in that version of the assessment) - 2.
-Comments on the post-STAR/Pre-SSC draft of the assessment should be returned to the STAT within two weeks after the deadline for that draft. - 3.
-Comments on the Post-SSC draft, if there is one, should be returned to the STAT within two weeks after the deadline for that draft, to ensure the STAT has time to complete any changes prior to the relevant briefing book deadline (or as soon as practicable for assessments sent to the "mop-up" panel for further work and review). - 4.
-When time is limited between the STAR panel and the briefing book (or subcommittee) submission deadline, an accelerated timeline of intermediate deadlines for the STAT and STAR panel/chair should be decided upon at the STAR panel to ensure an appropriately reviewed and revised version of the assessment will be available by the submission deadline.
+- The STAR panel report should be in complete form, except for minor wording edits, etc. within two weeks of the end of the STAR panel, so that the STAT can review and ensure the post-STAR draft assessment document sent to the STAR panel chair adheres to the STAR panel report (or at least explains reasons for any discrepancies in that version of the assessment) - Comments on the post-STAR/Pre-SSC draft of the assessment should be returned to the STAT within two weeks after the deadline for that draft. - 3.
+Comments on the post-SSC assessment document draft, if there is one, should be returned to the STAT within two weeks after the deadline for that draft, to ensure the STAT has time to complete any changes prior to the relevant briefing book deadline (or as soon as practicable for assessments sent to the "mop-up" panel for further work and review). - 4.
+When time is limited between the STAR panel and the briefing book (or subcommittee) submission deadline, an accelerated timeline of intermediate deadlines for the STAT and STAR panel/chair should be decided upon when the STAR panel calendar is approved at the STAR panel to ensure an appropriately reviewed and revised version of the assessment will be available by the submission deadline.